JamieBort/Portfolio-Website/Revamp2023.md

 - for the `content_20230328` branch.

   - Refactor the JavaScript to clean it up.
+Done.
+Cleaned up but not refactored.

   - Clean up the files: